ahmadajmi/multilingualwithangular/multilingualwithangular.md

 }
 ```

-Now we can use `useStaticFilesLoader` method to tell `angular-translate` which language files to load using a specific pattern:
+At this point we can use `useStaticFilesLoader` method to tell `angular-translate` which language files to load using a specific pattern:

 ```
 prefix - specifies file prefix